obriencj/python-withscope/README.md

 * [Python] 2.6 or later (no support for Python 3, the underlying function fields differ a bit)

-In addition, following tools are used in building, testing, or generating documentation from the project sources.
+In addition, the following tools are used in building, testing, or generating documentation from the project sources.

 * [Setuptools]